carmennab/foam_sensitivity/README.md

 ### Code and data repository for:

-### "Sensitivity of winter forecasts to sea ice thickness parameters in a coupled ice-ocean data assimilation system" - Nab et al. (2024)
+### "Sensitivity to sea ice thickness parameters in a coupled ice‐ocean data assimilation system" - Nab et al. (2025)

 ## Data
 The data used in this publication can be found at: